 My overall conclusion about the Minolta MD 300mm 1:4.5F (Minolta MD III 300mm F/4.5):

 I don’t use so long prime lenses, that’s why my opinion is based on tests only.
-Firstly, as I can see, this lens is sharp – it has no a big difference in resolution in the center and in corners and ready for work even if aperture has been fully opened.
-At the second, it can totally hide any background in absolutely smooth bokeh.
+Firstly, as I can see, this lens is sharp – it has no big difference in resolution in the center and in corners and ready for work even if aperture has been fully opened.
+At second, it can totally hide any background in absolutely smooth bokeh.
 Aberrations presented of course, but nothing serious.
-Usually, the long lenses aren’t very convenient , but this current is thin and lightweight enough to use it in walks in parks around.
+Usually, the long lenses aren’t very convenient, but this current is thin and lightweight enough to use it in walks in parks around.
 Build-in lens-hood is presented, but fire-resistance is fine too.
-Average price looks a lot reasonable for technically very advanced lens.
+Average price looks a lot reasonable for the technically very advanced lens.
 So, if you need 300mm lens – why not to take this one?